What to do if your landlord is trying to raise your rent unreasonably ?

 Point out Overall Declines in Other Costs

-When negotiating, highlight that many other household costs like fuel, commodities, even mortgage rates have declined over the past 1-2 years.
-So singling out rent for an exceptionally high increase while other costs are stable or falling is unfair and discriminatory.
+When negotiating, highlight that many other household costs like fuel, commodities, and mortgage rates have declined over the past 1-2 years.
+So, singling out rent for an exceptionally high increase while other costs are stable or falling is unfair and discriminatory.

 Politely Reject the Proposed Hike in Writing